fredrik-pettersson/Practical-Application-1/README.md

 ### Monthly Takeout Rates
 ![CarryAway rate](https://github.com/fredrik-pettersson/Practical-Application-1/assets/146313002/180ac9ce-fc44-4c4c-8624-44f00fa5a8e9)

-People who take out food between 1 to 8 times a month drive more than 70% of all accepted carry away coupons.
+People who take out food between 1 to 8 times a month drive more than 70% of all accepted takeout coupons (yellow bars denote coupons that were accepted, and blue bars denote coupons that were rejected).
 On the other hand, people who never take out food accept very few coupons in absolute numbers.
 This is similar to the bar coupons in an earlier exercise; those who attend bars frequently are more likely to accept bar coupons while those who never attend bars are less likely to accept bar coupons.